stashed/stash/docs/guides/restore.md

     - For workload kind `Statefulset`, you need to specify pod [index](https://kubernetes.io/docs/guides/stateful-application/basic-stateful-set/#pods-in-a-statefulset) using `spec.podOrdinal`.
     - For workload kind `Daemonset`, you need to specify node name using `spec.nodeName`.
  - `spec.backend` specifies the backend that was used in `Restic` to take backups.
- - `spec.path` specifies the file-group paths that was backed up using `Restic`.
+ - `spec.paths` specifies the file-group paths that was backed up using `Restic`.
  - `spec.recoveredVolumes` indicates an array of volumes where snapshots will be recovered.
-Here, `path` specifies where the volume will be mounted.
+Here, `mountPath` specifies where the volume will be mounted.
- Note that, `Recovery` recovers data in the same paths from where backup was taken (specified in `spec.path`).
+ Note that, `Recovery` recovers data in the same paths from where backup was taken (specified in `spec.paths`).
 So, volumes must be mounted on those paths or their parent paths.

 Stash operator watches for `Recovery` objects using Kubernetes api.
 It collects required snapshot information from the specified `Restic` object.
 Then it creates a recovery job that performs the recovery guides.
 On completion, job and associated pods are deleted by stash operator.
 To verify recovery, we can check the `Recovery` status.